 The Dallas-Fort Worth region is poised as a growing hub for the life sciences industry.
 In addition to research funding and new university programs, DFW International Airport was recently awarded the Center of Excellence for Independent Validators (CEIV) certification, which recognizes companies that successfully complete a rigorous process and meet global standards set by the International Airport Transport Association for handing pharmaceuticals at airports.
 DFW is one of only two airports in North America with a CEIV Pharma Community covering all links in the airport supply chain.

-While DFW has several deep biotech research programs at UT Southwestern and UT Dallas, two programs that are ranked in the top 40 nationally in terms of funding, a study conducted by the City of Richardson found substantial evidence to suggest that wet lab space is virtually impossible to find with an opportunity for post-incubator scale up space.
+While DFW has several deep biotech research programs at UT Southwestern and UT Dallas, two programs that are ranked in the top 40 nationally in terms of funding, a study conducted by the City of Richardson found substantial evidence to suggest that wet lab space is virtually impossible to find, creating an opportunity for investment in post-incubator scale up space.
 The Richardson Innovation Quarter’s central location, the presence of UT Dallas and access to light rail connecting the district to both UT Southwestern Medical Campus and DFW Airport makes The IQ® an ideal location for the life sciences industry and the City of Richardson is interested in supporting the development of scale up wet lab space in

 Mobility Innovation – The Dallas-Fort Worth region is ripe for the nation’s first deployment of automated commercial motor vehicles given the sheer volume of freight it sees, its location along major freight corridors, and the willingness of Texas lawmakers to engage in meaningful discussions on safety and education.
 The IQ® is a living test bed for autonomous transportation and Richardson is interested in identifying strategic partners to create a living laboratory throughout the District where new technology can be tested in a real world environment.
 Richardson works closely with the North Central Texas Council of Governments to prepare our region for a future of connected and automated transportation.